 Since the beginning, we have been advocates for better systems and supports to increase the well-being of children.
 Our work directly results in solutions that improve our communities where we live.

 Our number one priority is to keep children out of the foster care system and with their families when safe to do so!

-What is utterly unbelievable, and the most astonishing thing that we have learned by far, is a thief who steals a pack of gum or loaf of bread is legally entitled to evidentiary hearings, a jury trial, and has more rights than a child being placed in a foster care and/or the permanent severance of the parent/child relationship.
+What is utterly unbelievable, and the most astonishing thing that we have learned by far, is a thief who steals a pack of gum or loaf of bread is legally entitled to legal counsel, evidentiary hearings, a jury trial, and has more rights than a child being placed in a foster care and the permanent severance of the parent/child relationship.

 Only five of the 50 states require or permit jury trials for cases where the state is seeking to legally sever a parent-child relationship.
 The remaining states prohibit the practice, whether through statute, case law, or court rule.
-The fate of a family should not be exclusively placed in the hands of a single judge.
+FPF feels that one of our countries greatest liberties, familial association, should not be exclusively placed in the hands of a single judge.

-In addition to litigating Child Welfare cases, FPF will also:
+In addition to litigating cases, FPF other primary strategic initiatives are:

-- Establish multiple offices to coordinate child attorney efforts and legal aid clinics.
+- Establish multiple offices to coordinate pro bono child attorney efforts, legal aid clinics and family services.

-- Providing Pro Se Legal Aid Materials and Packets.
+- Provide Pro Se Legal Aid Educational Materials and Packets.

 - Being not an enemy, but a friend of the government by only seeking governmental excellence.

-Furthermore, Family Preservation Foundation desires to provide Trauma and PTSD therapy free of charge to children and families due to the horrors of prolonged separation which often threatens critical bonds of attachment and increases the risk of a host of negative, long-term effects on children’s mental and physical health.
-When the government reunifies a family, they do not provide any post-separation therapy to the children or their families.
+Furthermore, FPF desires to provide Trauma and PTSD therapy free of charge to children and families relating to family separation which often threatens critical bonds of attachment and increases the risk of a host of negative, long-term effects on children’s mental and physical health.
+Currently, when the government reunifies a family, they do not provide any post-separation therapy to the children or their families.